QuickBooks Blog

 • Assisting with tax preparation and consulting

-Public accountants are different from private accountants since private accountants work with one single organization, while public accountants work with a range of businesses and individuals.
+Public accountants are different from private accountants in that private accountants work with one organization, while public accountants work with a range of businesses and individuals.

 7. Fiduciary accounting